EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Supply Fan Name

-This field is the name of a fan (ref: Fan:ConstantVolume, Fan: VariableVolume) that is part of the zone outdoor air unit.
+This field is the name of a fan (ref: Fan:SystemModel, Fan:ConstantVolume, Fan: VariableVolume) that is part of the zone outdoor air unit.
 This name links the outdoor air unit to particular fan data entered elsewhere in the input data file.
 A fan name is required since it is the prime mover of air in the outdoor air control unit.
+The supply fan name must be unique to this specific ZoneHVAC:OutdoorAirUnit.

 #### Field: Fan Placement